 Oh, I could write a novel about booking flights, if I didn’t detest the task (booking flights, that is) so much.
 Instead, I’ll get out of my own way and suggest the best travel websites I use for researching flights (with the knowledge that I generally proceed directly to the airline to book the actual ticket):

-ITA Matrix – Best Search Engine for Flights
+ITA Matrix – Best Search Engine for Flights (for Advanced Searches)

 The ITA Matrix site offers sophisticated search functions such as setting the sales city and currency (which can affect pricing).
 Other bells and whistles include a beefy multi-city search function, a cost-per-mile filter, and an interactive calendar.